Ken Carter (stuntman)

-Ken Carter (1938 – September 5, 1983), born Kenneth Gordon Polsjek, was a Canadian stunt driver.
+Kenneth Gordon Polsjek (1938 – September 5, 1983), known professionally as Ken Carter, was a Canadian stunt driver.

 Early years

-Carter was born in Montreal, Quebec and grew up in a working-class neighborhood.
-With little education, he dropped out of school to perform car stunts with a team of traveling daredevils.
+Carter was born in Montreal, Quebec and grew up in a working-class neighbourhood.
+With little education, he dropped out of school to perform car stunts with a team of travelling daredevils.
 Subsequently, he began performing as a solo act, and he jumped at racetracks all over North America.
-He became a notorious showman, earning the nickname "The Mad Canadian" for his death-defying antics.
+He became a notorious showman, nicknamed "The Mad Canadian" for his death-defying antics.